Vapor-solid-solid growth of single-walled carbon nanotubes: Results and discussion

-Although the representative growth trajectory yields a defective tube, the associated evolution of the SWCNT edge provides insight into solid-catalyst interfacial kinetics.
-As shown in Fig. \ref{fig:edge}a (top), the edge length increases continuously during growth, consistent with ongoing incorporation of interfacial defects (Fig. \ref{fig:growth}d).
-Nevertheless, the edge composition remains strongly biased toward zigzag (ZZ) sites.
-When the numbers of armchair (AC) pairs, $N_\text{AC}$, and ZZ sites, $N_\text{ZZ}$, are normalized by the total number of edge sites, $N_\text{AC} + N_\text{ZZ}$, ZZ sites account for an average of 64\% (Fig. \ref{fig:edge}a, middle).
-This preference is consistent with the previously reported large difference between AC and ZZ interface energies for rhenium, \SI{0.33}{\electronvolt} per atom \cite{hedman2019singlewalled}.
+While growth simulations performed here resulted in defective tubes, the associated evolution of the SWCNT-edge can still provide insight into the interface kinetics of VSS growth.

+As shown in Fig.~\ref{fig:edge}a (top), the edge length increases continuously during growth, consistent with incorporation of interface defects (Fig.~\ref{fig:growth}d).
+Nevertheless, by normalizing the number of armchair (AC) pairs, $N_\text{AC}$, and zigzag (ZZ) sites, $N_\text{ZZ}$, by the total number of edge species, $N_\text{AC} + N_\text{ZZ}$, it is clear that ZZ sites account, on average, for \qty{64}{\percent} of all edge sites, see Fig.~\ref{fig:edge}a (middle).
+This strong bias towards ZZ sites is consistent with the previously reported large difference between AC and ZZ interface energies for rhenium, \SI{0.33}{\electronvolt} per atom~\cite{hedman2019singlewalled}.

-In addition, both AC and ZZ edge motifs can be terminated by an extra carbon atom (a Klein atom) rather than a metal atom \cite{klein1994graphitic}.
-The fractions of Klein-decorated AC and ZZ sites (\textsuperscript{K}AC and \textsuperscript{K}ZZ, respectively) are shown in Fig. \ref{fig:edge}a (bottom).
-On average, 45\% of edge atoms are Klein-decorated.
-Klein decoration is strongly motif dependent: only 28\% of AC edge atoms are \textsuperscript{K}AC on average, whereas 63\% of ZZ edge atoms are \textsuperscript{K}ZZ on average.
-The preference for ZZ and \textsuperscript{K}ZZ is also apparent in snapshots of Fig. \ref{fig:growth}b and SI Video 4.
+Additionally, both AC and ZZ edge atoms can be bonded to a third carbon atom, often called a Klein atom~\cite{klein1994graphitic}; here, this term denotes carbon atoms attached to either ZZ or AC atoms.
+The fractions of Klein-decorated AC and ZZ atoms, \textsuperscript{K}AC and \textsuperscript{K}ZZ, respectively, are shown in Fig.~\ref{fig:edge}a (bottom).
+On average, \qty{45}{\percent} of all edge atoms are Klein-decorated, but this strongly depends on the type, with only \qty{28}{\percent} of AC edge atoms being \textsuperscript{K}AC, while \qty{63}{\percent} of ZZ edge atoms are \textsuperscript{K}ZZ.
+This preference for ZZ sites and \textsuperscript{K}ZZ during VSS growth is also apparent in snapshots of Fig.~\ref{fig:growth}b and SI Video 5.